The Book of Invasions (album)

 The Book of Invasions: A Celtic Symphony is the sixth album by the Irish Celtic rock band Horslips.
-It was a concept album based on an adaptation of Irish legends built into a complex story.
+It is a concept album based on an adaptation of Irish legends built into a complex story.
 It is named for the Lebor Gabála Érenn, a book of Irish mythology known as The Book of Invasions in English.
 Released in 1976, it is usually considered their best work.
 It was their only UK top-40 album, peaking at #39.
 "Trouble (With a Capital T)", "Warm Sweet Breath of Love" and "The Power and the Glory" were released as singles.

 The 30th anniversary of this album was celebrated at a small gathering in Dublin organised by Horslips fans and was attended by some band members.